 The environmental impact of the kinds of goods and services sold in a developed country with a higher PPP may have a greater per dollar negative impact on the environment and our planet's climate than in countries with a lower PPP.
 The reason for this possibility is that a greater percentage of each dollar is spent on higher greenhouse gas emission based products and the burning of fossil fuels.

 In other words, the impact of the total average purchases by the average US citizen is probably even more impactful that the 1.5 square kilometer suggests.

 However, this variable has not yet been examined or quantified, so as yet, the My 1.5 Square Kilometer has not been adjusted for purchasing power parity (PPP) ~Stele

 Long version of the My Square Kilometer formula

 My Net Income (in US dollars before taxes) / $43,000 (US dollars) = My Square Kilometers (of habitat around the world that I am responsible for)

-A kilometer is .62 of a mile.
-Therefore, 1 square kilometer equals .62 squared to get the square miles equivalent.
+1 kilometer is .62 of a mile.
+Therefore, 1 square kilometer equals .62 squared to get a .39 square miles equivalent.